Cerne Abbas Giant

-The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas in Dorset, England. high, it depicts a standing nude male with a prominent erection and wielding a large club in its right hand.
-Like many other hill figures it is outlined by shallow trenches cut in the turf and backfilled with chalk rubble.
-It is listed as a scheduled monument of England; the site is now owned by the National Trust.
+The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas, in Dorset, England.
+It is currently owned by the National Trust, and listed as a scheduled monument of England.
+Measuring 55 m in length, the hill figure depicts a bald, nude male with a prominent erection, holding his left hand out to the side and wielding a large club in his right hand.
+Like many other hill figures, the Cerne Giant is formed by shallow trenches cut into the turf and backfilled with chalk rubble.